 Start at AACC!

-In one evening, at one AACC location, you can:
+In one fell Swoop at AACC you can:

 - Start your college search, narrow your choices or select a school.

-- Pick up college catalogs, brochures and flyers from representatives of AACC and over 100 colleges and universities.
+- Pick up college catalogs, brochures and flyers from representatives of AACC and 135 colleges and universities.

 - Ask representatives about admission requirements, programs of study, tuition costs and financial aid opportunities, campus life, upcoming tours, and information sessions for prospective students.